 Keyes Art Projects

-Latin American Writers Institute of Hostos Community College, and Hostos Center for Arts and Culture, CUNY
+Latin American Writers Institute of Hostos Community College, CUNY

 The Lesbian, Gay, Bisexual & Transgender Community Center

 Museum of Jewish Heritage—A Living Memorial to the Holocaust